9 Examples of Bad Landing Pages (And How to Fix Them)

 I’m talking about landing pages that have a clear purpose and marketing goal, but are just horrible at getting their point across for conversions’ sake.

-So today, I’m sharing 11 of these “horrible” examples, and the “spooky” conversion lessons we can learn from them.
+So today, I’m sharing 9 of these examples of bad landing pages, and the “spooky” conversion lessons we can learn from them.

 I’ll also be sharing ways you can fix these landing page blunders if you’re mimicking them on your own pages.